 - The nature of the required digital platform "testing" remains unclear i.e., internal or external, with or without consumer involvement, as well as the expected regularity of testing.
-This may indicate a proportionate approach to testing, once those approaches can be justified objectively. - The Central Bank is to issue further guidance on how firms can support customers in accessing information digitally, including through the use of filtering.
-It may be that this guidance will offer some clarity on the kinds of "pre-set criteria" the Central Bank expects consumers to be able to apply when filtering financial products. - The extent of human participation in the "assistance" that consumers must be able to obtain is unclear.
-It may be, for example, that a degree of use of chatbots will be appropriate, in certain cases.
+This may indicate a proportionate approach to testing, once those approaches can be justified objectively. - The extent of human participation in the "assistance" that consumers must be able to obtain is unclear.
+It may be, for example, that a degree of use of chatbots or other AI tools will be appropriate, in certain cases.
 As against this, the Central Bank did note in its Paper on Data Ethics Within Insurance that firms must ensure that consumers can access timely and customer-focused services, including where a consumer needs, or is best served by, in-person engagement.
 Firms will need to carefully reflect on this.